department-of-veterans-affairs/va.gov-team/products/veteran-onboarding/assistive-tech research/AT conversation guide.md

 ###### Pay attention for if the participant:

-1. Was able to discover what we intended?
+1. Was able to discover what benefit they would get out of VA.gov?

-2. had difficulty navigating.
+2. If the participant had difficulty navigating.
 Why?

-3. Runs into any errors?
+3. If the participant ran into any errors?
 Which error and why did they come up?

-4. Was ever confused?

-5. Experienced anything that they were not expecting?
+4. Experienced anything that they were not expecting?

-6. Was the participant triggered by anything in the experience?

 ##### Task 2: My VA: Interacting with the “Contact information missing” alert

-- Now I will send you the login details for the first account we will access.
+- Now I will send you another set of login details.
 (Send link to LOA3 account with missing phone number and email address)

-- Logout of the account that you are in and use the login information I just sent to log into this new account
+- Logout of the account that you are in and use the login information I just sent to log into this new account.

-* Now that you are logged in, imagine that you have just verified your account after seeing the welcome message.
+* Now that you verified your account on a previous visit and you are now logging in to your verified account.

 - Walk me through your next steps.
-Do not take any actions without first sharing what steps you would take.
+Navigate around the page but do not take any actions without first sharing what steps you would take.

 - Did you see what you were expecting on this page?

 ###### Pay attention for if the participant:

+1. Did the participant understand what the information alert was saying?

-1. Navigated quickly to the “add contact information alert”?
+2. Did the participant navigate quickly to the “add contact information alert”?
 If not, what prevented them from doing so?(Did they miss a button, link, etc?)

-2. Did they understand how to take action in the alert?
+3. Did they understand how to take action in the alert?

-3. Had difficulty navigating.
+4. Did the participant have difficulty navigating?
 If so, what made it difficult?

-4. Ran into any errors?
+5. Did the participant run into any errors?
 Which error and why did they come up?

-5. Experienced anything that they were not expecting?
+6. Did the participant experience anything that they were not expecting?

 ##### Task 3: Navigate to update contact info (Via alert or profile)